LucasFerguson/Godot-4-Tower-Defense-Template/README.md

+# Foundation for Game Jam!

+We will be using this template to start out with our game!
+- Lucas

 # Tower Defense Game Template in Godot

 Welcome to the Tower Defense Game Template for Godot!
 This project is designed to jumpstart the development of tower defense games by providing a fully functional base, including demo turrets, maps, and enemies.
 It also offers an easy-to-extend system, allowing you to add new turrets, maps, and enemies with minimal effort.